Skip to main content

 Grassington Lead Mines and Hebden Gill

 Day 1 – From the centre we ride onto the turf cutters lane known locally as Scotgate Lane, out into the wild landscape, with no habitation for many miles.
 The ride passes the site of the gamekeeper’s old house, which until the mid 1990’s was still in recognisable state, crosses the road at the very top of Grassington and onto the old lead mines.
-We drop down into Hebden Gill which is a very pretty route along the valley bottom with a stop at the Clarendon Hotel for a late lunch, before heading into Grassington where you will stay overnight.
+We drop down into Hebden Gill which is a very pretty route along the valley bottom with a stop at either The Old School Tea Rooms in Hebden for lunch, or on to Grassington where there are a multitude of cafes, pubs or just a takeaway sandwich if preferred.

 Day 2 - From Grassington, we ride to Skirethorns Lane and out onto Grassington Moor, where often there are red grouse to see.
 There is more evidence of the lead mining history, with the old railway loading bays still easily identifiable before the more traditional stone barns and hill grazing.
 As we cross Kilnsey Moor look out for the buzzards which are often seen in this area.